Robeisy Ramírez: Early career

 Ramírez faced Ryan Lee Allen on the undercard of José Ramírez vs. Josh Taylor on 22 May 2021.
 In the second round, Ramírez landed a straight left hand which put his opponent on the canvas.
 Despite Allen recovering from the knockdown, Ramírez proceeded to control the remainder of the bout and won via unanimous decision.
 On 9 October 2021, Ramírez fought on the undercard of Tyson Fury vs. Deontay Wilder III, in a bout against Orlando Gonzalez Ruiz.
 Ramírez won via unanimous decision after hurting his opponent on multiple occasions during the fight.

 Ramírez fought against Eric Donovan on the undercard of Josh Taylor vs. Jack Catterall on 26 February 2022.
 In the opening round, Ramírez knocked his opponent down after landing a left hand.
 During the second round, Donovan suffered a cut over his right eye after Ramírez landed a left uppercut.
 Ramírez started pressuring his opponent in the third round and eventually hit Donovan with a hard left hook which put him against the ropes.
 Ramírez immediately followed this up with another left hand which knocked Donovan down for a second time.
 Following the second knockdown, the referee called an end to the bout immediately.
-On 18 June 2022, Ramírez faced Abraham Nova.
+On 18 June 2022, Ramírez faced Abraham Nova, on the undercard of Joe Smith Jr vs. Artur Beterbiev.
 In the opening moments of the third round, Nova landed a right hand which knocked Ramírez off balance.
 Towards the end of the third round, Ramírez hurt his opponent after landing two heavy left hands.
-In the fifth round, Ramírez landed a powerful straight left hand to the head of Nova which sent him to the canvas.
+In the fifth round, Ramírez landed a straight left hand to the head of Nova which sent him to the canvas.
 Ramírez was declared the winner by knockout after the referee promptly ended the bout following the knockdown.
+Ramirez fought Jose Matias Romero on 29 October 2022.
+He won the fight by 9th round technical knockout.

+WBO featherweight champion

+Ramírez vs. Dogboe

-Ramírez was booked to face the former WBO junior-featherweight champion Isaac Dogboe on 1 April 2023, in the headliner of an ESPN+ broadcast event, which took place in Tulsa, Oklahoma.
+Ramírez was booked to face the former WBO Junior-featherweight champion Isaac Dogboe on 1 April 2023, in the headliner of an ESPN+ broadcast event, which took place in Tulsa, Oklahoma.
 Although it was initially scheduled as an interim title bout, the fight was upgraded to a vacant championship bout on February 9, 2023, after the reigning WBO featherweight champion Emanuel Navarrete vacated the belt in order to compete at super featherweight.
+He won the fight by unanimous decision, with scores of 118–109, 119–108 and 117–110.
+Ramírez knocked his opponent down with a left hand in the final round of the contest to score the sole knockdown of the fight.

+Ramirez vs. Shimizu

+Ramirez made the first defense of his WBO featherweight title against Satoshi Shimizu on 25 July 2023, on the undercard of Naoya Inoue vs. Stephen Fulton.
+Ramirez dominated and stopped Shimuzu in the 5th round, dropping him once before finishing him off with a flurry of unanswered punches and the referee called off the bout.